-Top 12 Things to Do & Tourist Spots in Makati
+Top 12 Things to Do & Attractions in MAKATI

 In Metro Manila, Makati City is a top pick for travelers.
 As one of the central business districts in the National Capital Region, it’s easily accessible from the airport, even against the increased likelihood of traffic jams in the area.
 This bustling urban hub is a mere 25 to 45 minutes away from the airport.